wokwi/wokwi-docs/docs/parts/board-st-nucleo-c031c6.md

 ### Onboard LED

-The Raspberry Pi Pico has an onboard user LED (LD4), attached to GPIO pin PA5 (D13).
+The Nucleo-C031C6 has an onboard user LED (LD4), attached to GPIO pin PA5 (D13).
 The LED is lit when the pin is driven high.

 You can also use the `LED_BUILTIN` constant to reference the LED in your Arduino code: